 But we come back to the same story – it doesn’t matter if you think the Fed is almost certainly going to tighten on December 14th.
 Unless you think there’s a chance they go 50bps or that overnight funds start trading significantly higher before the meeting, you’re supposed to be long December Fed funds futures at 99.475.

 The title of this post is a question, because remember – for everyone who is buying this option at zero (or negative) there’s someone selling it too.
 This isn’t happening on zero volume: 7207 contracts changed hands today.
 That seems weird to me, until I remember that it has been happening a lot lately.
 Someone is losing a lot of money.
-What is this, Brewster’s Millions?Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+What is this, Brewster’s Millions?Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.